Homing through Reinforcement Learning: Introduction

 In the present work, we utilized the RL method for active or self-propelling agents/particles.
 These self-driven particles consume energy to produce directed motion and inherently they are far from equilibrium \cite{marchetti2013hydrodynamics,semwal2024dynamics, jena2024polarised,pincce2016disorder, wolf2011janus, buttinoni2013dynamical,brambilla2013swarm}.
 Within this context, we develop a Q-learning–based RL model that enables a self-propelled agent moving with constant speed to efficiently reach its home location.
 Among other RL methods—such as SARSA (State-Action-Reward-State-Action) \cite{humayoo2024segmenting,mohaniterative}, Proximal Policy Optimization \cite{schulman2017proximal,wu2021coordinated}, and actor–critic algorithms \cite{konda1999actor,oren2024value} — Q-learning \cite{jia2023q,watkins1992q} provides a natural and convenient framework for the homing task, as alternative methods often involve on-policy updates or optimized parameterized policies that add unnecessary complexity, whereas Q-learning is simple, fully model-free, and directly updates action values.

+Our primary objective in this study is to investigate a minimal stochastic optimization framework for homing.
 We therefore begin by first analyzing the navigation behavior of a single active agent.
 A central quantity in our analysis is the homing time, $T_{\rm home}$, which reflects how efficiently an agent returns to its home.
 In real organisms, $T_{\rm home}$ varies with age, climatic conditions, and physiological state which regulate the stochasticity of motion.
 In our model, this variability is captured by the rotational diffusion strength $D_r$, which controls angular noise and resetting frequency, allowing us to mimic a broad spectrum of biological and physical influences on homing efficiency. \\ For comparison, we also analyze the corresponding dynamics of an Active Brownian Particle (ABP) subjected to the same angular noise.
 Across a wide range of \(D_r\), the RL agent consistently achieves shorter homing times and less noisy trajectories than the ABP.
+For completeness, we also compare with a pure ABP (without resetting), where the particle undergoes persistent motion with stochastic reorientation due to rotational diffusion, which allows space exploration but does not ensure convergence to the target.
 Accompanied by distinct dynamical signatures, the resetting statistics show a monotonic increase in both the mean number of resetting events and the effective resetting rate with respect to $D_r$.

 Building on the single-agent dynamics, we extend the model to two-agent and multi-agent systems, where trajectories are coupled through short-range repulsive interactions that prevent overlap and mimic avoidance behavior.
 We identify three distinct regimes: in the single-agent case, the mean homing time $\langle T_{\mathrm{home}} \rangle$ exhibits a non-monotonic dependence on the rotational diffusion strength $D_r$, indicating the presence of an optimal noise level $D_r^\ast$; for two interacting agents, asymmetry emerges, with one agent consistently reaching home faster; and in multi-agent populations, repulsive interactions maintain separation while the fastest agent increasingly outperforms the others as the group size grows.